 - Negative content is shared less than positive content.

-There are six different emotions that you’ll want to try and target in your content marketing.
+There are six different emotions that you’ll want to try and target in your digital content marketing strategy.
 These include:

 - Ask a provocative question